Department of Power (Kerala)

 The Department of Power is an administrative department of the Government of Kerala.
 The department is responsible for policy formulation, planning, and oversight relating to electricity generation, transmission, and distribution in the state of Kerala.
-It has it's headquarters in Thiruvananthapuram.
+It has its headquarters in Thiruvananthapuram.

 Leadership

-The Power Department is headed by the Minister for Electricity, and incumbent minister is K. Krishnankutty.
+The Power Department is headed by the Minister for Electricity, and incumbent minister is Sunny Joseph.

 Administratively, the department is headed by an Additional Chief Secretary to Government, an IAS Officer.
 The current power secretary is Puneet Kumar IAS.
 The Additional Chief Secretary to Government is assisted by additional secretaries, joint secretaries, deputy secretaries and under secretaries, and other secretariate staffs.

 The Kerala State Electricity Board (KSEB) is headed by a chairman and managing director (CMD), and current CMD is Mir Mohammad Ali IAS.

 Functions

 The department is responsible for policy formulation and implementation related to electricity generation and distribution, and coordinates various public-sector undertakings in the field of energy.
 The department is tasked with the administration of various laws and regulations related to energy and electricity in the state.